 Cheyenne earned her law degree from The Ohio State University Moritz College of Law, where she graduated cum laude and served as Executive Editor of the Ohio State Law Journal.
 During school, Cheyenne worked as a judicial extern to the Honorable Jeffrey S. Sutton of the U.S. Court of Appeals for the Sixth Circuit, the Honorable Norah McCann King of the U.S. District Court for the Southern District of Ohio, and the Honorable Solomon Oliver, Jr. of the U.S. District Court for the Northern District of Ohio.

-Cheyenne is the founder of the Chambers Scholarship at the Moritz College of Law.
+Cheyenne is also the founder of the Chambers Scholarship at the Moritz College of Law.
 The Chambers Scholarship seeks to nurture the academic and professional careers of outstanding law students and advance the diversity pipeline to the legal profession.

 The Ohio State University Moritz College of Law, J.D., 2014